PAN001/All-CNN/task1.md

 # Introduction
 For the homework, the two netwrok architectures (i.e. `Strided-CNN,` and `All-CNN`) are both implemented.
 Additionally, the `Layer-sequential unit-variance (LSUV)` initialization is also implemented.
 I implemented them both in `Tensorflow` and `Keras`.

-The implementations of Strided-CNN and LSUV in Tensorflow are mainly for the purpose of demonstration of knowledge of Tensorflow.
+The implementations of Strided-CNN/All-CNN and LSUV in Tensorflow are mainly for the purpose of demonstration of knowledge of Tensorflow.
 For later training and optimization, they are done using Keras (as Prof. Bhiksha says it is ok to use Keras in this HW).
 The summary of each file is as follows:

+- Tensorflow:
-- `strided_CNN_tf_LSUV.py`
+    + `strided_CNN_tf_LSUV.py`
-    - implementation of Strided-CNN, All-CNN and LSUV
+        + implementation of Strided-CNN, All-CNN and LSUV
-    - no further optimizations
+        + no further optimizations
+    + `read_cifar10`
+        + read cifar10 images from dataset downloaded from the official website
+- Keras:

-- `strided_CNN_keras.py`
+    + `strided_CNN_keras.py`
-    - implementation of Strided-CNN and All-CNN
+        + implementation of Strided-CNN and All-CNN
-    - actual code for training including data agumentation, parameters choice, and initializations
+        + actual code for training including data agumentation, parameters choice, and initializations

-- `LSUV.py`
+    + `LSUV.py`
+        + Keras implementation of LSUV

 # Code
 ## Environment Set Up